Service

 Conservation-correct work for Victorian and Edwardian homes.

 Most of the houses we work on are Victorian or Edwardian terraces — the kind of housing stock E17 and the surrounding postcodes are made from.
-These houses were built in the 1870s, 1880s and 1890s, with materials and methods that need to be matched, not replaced.
+Built between the 1870s and the early 1900s, with materials and methods that need to be matched, not replaced.

 Period restoration is what we do when a job needs original detail brought back, repaired, or matched.
 Cornices reinstated.
 Cast iron radiators restored.
 Picture rails put back where they always were.
-Sash windows refurbished rather than swapped for plastic.
+Sash windows refurbished.
 Fireplaces brought back from a sheet of plasterboard.
-Lath and plaster repaired, not stripped out.
+Lath and plaster repaired.

 The way we work on every period property restoration project.